 Because flexibility is built into our course design there are no subject routes - you are able to study the same modules together regardless of your specific areas of interest.
 This fosters a studio culture rich in diversity, collaboration, ambition and intersection.

-The School has outstanding facilities, including studios, workshops and The Shell, a completely flexible, state-of-the-art, experimental production space.
+The School has outstanding facilities, including studios and workshops.
 You will benefit from the insight and experience of staff who are experienced designers, makers and educators, as well as a dedicated technical support team.

 You will have the chance to develop and respond to a wide variety of high-profile projects and opportunities.
 These have included innovative paper installations, collaborative music videos, placements at the Birmingham Repertory Theatre, live project briefs for Madame Taussauds, exhibition designs for Casson Mann and sculptural installations for major UK festivals.